anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

 -  Shared storage is optional, but it is important to ensure shared assets are distributed across serving clouds such as boot images.
-   Storage needs, per deployment and use cases, can be found in "Storage Scenarios and Architecture Fit" :cite:p:`refmodel`.
+   Storage needs, per deployment and use cases, can be found in "Storage Scenarios and Architecture Fit" :cite:p:`refmodel_ra1`.

 .. list-table:: Cloud Topology: Redundancy Models
    :widths: 8 15 8 8 8 8 8 17